 Each share represents an equal fraction of the Company’s registered capital, carries one vote and a proportional interest in the Company’s profits.
 The Company has also issued a number of subscription rights, which, when exercised, give the subscription right holder the right to subscribe to shares of the Company.

 On the occasion of any capital increase in cash or any issue of convertible bonds or subscription rights, the Company’s shareholders have a preferential right to subscribe to new shares, convertible bonds or subscription rights in proportion to the part of the share capital represented by the shares they already hold.
 The preferential right can be restricted or cancelled by a resolution approved by the Shareholders’ Meeting in accordance with the provisions of the Belgian Code of Companies and Associations.
-The Shareholders’ Meeting may also authorize the Supervisory Board to restrict or cancel the preferential right in the event of a capital increase in cash or the issuance of subscription rights or convertible bonds within the framework of the authorized capital, subject to the provisions of the Belgian Code of Companies and Associations.
+The Shareholders’ Meeting may also authorize the board of directors to restrict or cancel the preferential right in the event of a capital increase in cash or the issuance of subscription rights or convertible bonds within the framework of the authorized capital, subject to the provisions of the Belgian Code of Companies and Associations.